-- 1. IMO IGC Code for the Construction and Equipment of Ships Carrying Liquefied Gases in Bulk, clause 2.9.2.2. - 2.
-IMO IBC Code for the Construction and Equipment of Ships Carrying Dangerous Chemicals in Bulk, clause 2.9.3.2. - 1.2 Products are classified according to their applications into the environmental categories, as stated in Table 1.4. - 1.3 Care has to be taken of the effects on the electrical installations caused by distortions of the ship's hull. - 1.4 For ships intended for operation only in specified zones, TL may approve deviating ambient conditions - 1.5 Ambient temperatures for electrical equipment in areas other than machinery spaces - 1.5.1 Where electrical equipment is installed within environmentally controlled spaces the ambient temperature for which the equipment is to be suitable may be reduced from 45°C and maintained at a value not less than 35°C provided:
+1. IMO IGC Code for the Construction and Equipment of Ships Carrying Liquefied Gases in Bulk, clause 2.9.2.2.

+2. IMO IBC Code for the Construction and Equipment of Ships Carrying Dangerous Chemicals in Bulk, clause 2.9.3.2.

+1.2 Products are classified according to their applications into the environmental categories, as stated in Table 1.4.

+1.3 Care has to be taken of the effects on the electrical installations caused by distortions of the ship's hull.

+1.4 For ships intended for operation only in specified zones, TL may approve deviating ambient conditions temperature for which the equipment is to be suitable may be reduced from $45^{\circ}$ C and maintained at a value not less than $35^{\circ}$ C provided:

+1.5 Ambient temperatures for electrical equipment in areas other than machinery spaces

+1.5.1 Where electrical equipment is installed within environmentally controlled spaces the ambient

-Table 1.2 Inclinations
+Table 1.2 Inclinations ----------- --------------

+Angle of inclination [°] (2)

+Equipment, athwa art ships longitudinally

-dynamic 22.5 10 s (4) longit static udinally dynamic
+components static dynamic static dynamic

-22.5 dynamic
+Main engines 22.5

-5

-7.5
+and auxiliary 15 5 7.5

-22.5 ( 3 ) 10 s ( 4 ) 10 10
+machinery 10 s (4)

+Ship's safety

+equipment,

+including, for

+example,

+emergency

+source of power,

-22.5 (3) 22.5 (3) 10
+emergency fire 22.5 22.5 (3) 10 10

+pumps and other (3) 10 s (4) 10 10

+drives

+Switchgear,

+electric and

+electronic

+equipment (1)

+remote controls

+(1) No unintende d switch ning operat ions or functional

-- (1) No unintended switching operations or functional changes shall occur up to an angle of inclination of 45°. - (2) Inclinations may occur simultaneously athwart ships and longitudinally. - (3) On ships for the carriage of liquefied gases and chemicals, the emergency power supply shall also remain operational with the ship flooded up to a maximum final athwart ship inclination of 30°. - (4) Rolling period
+(1) No unintended switching operations or functiona changes shall occur up to an angle of inclination of 45°.

+- (2) Inclinations may occur simultaneously athwart ships and longitudinally. - (3) On ships for the carriage of liquefied gases and chemicals, the emergency power supply shall also remain operational with the ship flooded up to a maximum final athwart ship inclination of 30°.

+(4) Rolling period